 The Reformation @ 500

-The Reformation @ 500 is a five year celebration of why the Reformation matters in the first decades of the 21st century, 500 years after Martin Luther nailed the 95 Theses to the church door in Wittenberg.
-The Reformation had five mottos called “solas” because in Latin each of the watchwords used the word sola or a variation of sola.
+The Reformation @ 500 Project was a five-year exploration of how the Reformation speaks to the first decades of the 21st century, 500 years after Martin Luther nailed the 95 Theses to the church door in Wittenberg.
+In reflecting on the theological insights of the Reformation, scholars have identified five mottos called “solas” because in Latin each of the watchwords used the word sola or a variation of sola.
 “Sola” means “only” or “alone.”
-They are: sola gratia, sola fides, sola Scriptura, solus Christus, and soli Deo gloria (grace alone, faith alone, Scripture alone, Christ alone, and for God’s glory alone).
+The five solas are: sola gratia, sola fides, sola Scriptura, solus Christus, and soli Deo gloria (grace alone, faith alone, Scripture alone, Christ alone, and for God’s glory alone).

-The study guides produced after each event explore each of the solas, using reflections and insights gleaned from the presentations, and invite participants to reflect on what the 500-year-old theological slogans say to us today.
+Study guides have been produced for each of the solas, using reflections and insights gleaned from the presentations and conversations.
+The guides, which can be used individually or in groups, invite participants to reflect on what the 500-year-old theological slogans say to us today.

 500 Years of Reformation Reflections